Domestic sheep reproduction: Artificial insemination and embryo transfer

-Semen collection is naturally an integral component of this entire process.
-Once semen has been collected it can be used immediately for insemination or slowly frozen for use at a later date.
+Semen collection is an integral component of this process.
+Once semen has been collected, it can be used immediately for insemination or slowly frozen for use at a later date.
 Fresh semen is recognized as the method of choice as it lives longer and yields higher conception rates.
-Frozen semen will work but it must be the highest quality of semen and the ewes must be inseminated twice in the same day.
+Frozen semen will work, but it must be the highest quality of semen and the ewes must be inseminated twice in the same day.
 The marketing of ram semen is a major part of this industry.
-Producers owning prize winning rams have found this to be a good avenue to leverage the accolades of their most famous animals.
+Producers owning prize-winning rams have found this to be a good avenue to leverage the accolades of their most famous animals.

-During embryo transfer (ET) a minor surgical procedure with almost no risk of injury or infection when performed properly, sheep laparoscopy allows the importation of improved genetics, even of breeds which may otherwise be non-existent in certain countries due to the regulation of live animal imports.
-Embryo transfer procedures are used to allow producers to maximize those females that produce the best lambs/kids either for retention into the flock or for sale to other producers.
+Embryo transfer (ET) is a minor surgical procedure with almost no risk of injury or infection when performed properly; sheep laparoscopy allows the importation of improved genetics, even of breeds that may otherwise be non-existent in certain countries due to the regulation of live animal imports.
+ET procedures are used to allow producers to maximize those females that produce the best lambs/kids either for retention into the flock or for sale to other producers.
 ET also allows producers to continue to utilize a ewe/doe that may not physically be able to carry or feed a set of lambs.
-ET can allow a producer to grow his flock quickly with above average individuals of similar bloodlines.
-The primary industry to utilize this technology in the United States is the club lamb breeders and exhibitors.
+With ET, a flock can be grown quickly with above average individuals of similar bloodlines.
+The primary industry to utilize this technology in the United States is club lamb breeders and exhibitors.
 It is a common practice in the commercial sheep industries of Australia, New Zealand, and South America.

-Average success rates in Embryo Transfer in terms of embryos recovered can vary widely.
+Average success rates of ET in terms of embryos recovered can vary widely.
 Each breed will respond differently to the ET process.
-Typically white faced ewes and does are more fertile than black faced ewes.
+Typically, white-faced ewes and dogs are more fertile than black-faced ewes.
 A range of zero to the mid 20s in terms of viable embryos recovered from a flush procedure can be expected.
-Over the course of a year the average is 6.8 transferable eggs per donor with a 75% conception rate for those eggs.
+Over the course of a year, the average is 6.8 transferable eggs per donor with a 75% conception rate for those eggs.

 Infertility

-Infertility can be attributed to many aspects in managerial practices as well as health factors.
-One of the main reasons low lambing percentages can be seen in a flock is due to mineral and vitamin deficiencies.
-The main vitamins and minerals that play a major role in fertility are selenium, copper, vitamin A and D. Other factors that affect fertility and potentially cause abortion are infectious diseases, inappropriate body condition or toxins in feed.
+Infertility can be attributed to many aspects of managerial practices as well as health factors.
+One of the main reasons for the conditions of low lambing percentages seen in a flock is due to mineral and vitamin deficiencies.
+The main vitamins and minerals that play a major role in fertility are selenium, copper, vitamins A and D. Other factors that affect fertility and potentially cause abortion are infectious diseases, inappropriate body conditions or toxins in feed.